Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the Semi-Streaming Model and Beyond: Correctness

-First, by \Cref{lemma: sameStr} the arcs $\{ a_{f - 1}, \ldots, a_{k} \}$ belong to the same structure at latest from $\PassBundle$ $\tau$.
-Second, since $a_{r}$ is active, by \Cref{obs: inactive}, it cannot become inactive unless backtracked or removed from the graph.
-Third, we want to show that no arc in $S'$ can be added to the prefix of $P_{\alpha}(a_r)$ before $a_r$ is backtracked.
+\begin{itemize} \item By \Cref{lemma: sameStr}, no two arcs $\{ a_{f - 1}, \ldots, a_{k} \}$ can belong to different structures.
+This holds at latest starting from $\PassBundle$ $\tau$. \item Observe that an arc cannot become inactive unless backtracked or removed.
+This applies to the active arc $a_{r}$ as well. \item We show that no arc in $S'$ can be added to the prefix of $P_{\alpha}(a_r)$ before $a_r$ is backtracked.
 Suppose that there is such an arc $c \in S'$.
 Then, there must be a \PassBundle $\tau' \ge \tau$, where some $\structure_\gamma$, that does not contain $a_r$, makes $c$ active.
 Otherwise, $c$ cannot be added to the prefix of the active path containing $a_r$ in \PassBundle $\tau'$.
 Suppose without loss of generality that $a_r \in \structure_\alpha$.
-Notice that in \PassBundle $\tau'$, it cannot be the case $\gamma$ overtakes $a_r$ since the active path of $\structure_\alpha$ guarantees that a path to $a_r$ exists and by definition, an overtake takes only arcs to which no path exists in $\structure_\alpha$.
-We concluded above that $a_r$ and $c$ cannot be in different structures and hence, no such arc $c$ can exist.
+Notice that in \PassBundle $\tau'$, it cannot be the case that $\gamma$ overtakes\footnote{\emph{Overtaking} here refers to an invocation of \AlgOvertake in which the arc $c$ is added to $\structure_\gamma$.} $a_r$ since \AlgOvertake moves only those matched arcs from $\structure_\alpha$ to $\structure_\gamma$ for which all alternating paths from $\alpha$ contain $c$.
+Since $a_r$ is in the active path of $\structure_\alpha$, there is an alternating path from $\alpha$ to $a_r$ that does not contain $c$.
+We concluded above that $a_r$ and $c$ are in the same structure and, hence, no such arc $c$ exists. \end{itemize}